Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Availability and durability
   * Standard: Multi-AZ, great for prod
   * One Zone: One-AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-IA)

+!!! tip

+    Amazon `EFS Standard-IA` storage class can be used to store data that is infrequently accessed but requires high availability and durability.
+    With Amazon `EFS Standard-IA` storage class, data is stored redundantly *across multiple AZ*.

+#### Mount Targets

+* A mount target provides an *IP address* for an NFSv4 endpoint at which you can mount an Amazon EFS file system.
+* You mount your file system using its Domain Name Service (DNS) name, which resolves to the IP address of the EFS mount target in the same Availability Zone as your EC2 instance.
+* *You can create one mount target in each Availability Zone in an AWS Region.*
+* If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets.
+Then all EC2 instances in that Availability Zone share that mount target.

 ### Amazon FSx